xandeer/100-days-of-code/log.md

 2. Learned a new usage of `String.prototype.replace`, we can put a `function` as its second param.
 3. Reviewed `String.prototype.replace`.
 4. Optimize the codes step by step.
 If I meet a problem, I'd just solve it.

+### Problems

+1. Cannot resolve module `webpack-dev-server/client`.
+I installed it locally, then it fixed.